libertine-linux/libertine/README.md

 	# Run inside docker
 	./libertine-docker -v 2

+	# Output ready-to-run Linux image is in output/machines/example/libertine-linux.vmlinuz

-	# Test using qemu (requires qemu-system-x86_64 to be present)
+	# Test using QEMU (requires qemu-system-x86_64 to be present)
 	./test-with-qemu

-	# Now log on to the console with a root password of 'helloworld'; by default root logins by password disabled (as they are for all users)
+	# Now log on to the console with a root password of `helloworld`

-If you don't want to use docker, you can just run directly with `./libertine -v 2`.
+If you don`t want to use docker, you can just run directly with `./libertine -v 2`.
 This has only been tested on Alpine Linux 3.8.

-To see what's going on, take a look at the files in `machines`.
+To see what`s going on, take a look at the files in `machines`.
 If you copy the `example` machine folder, you can start work on your own.
 Machine names should be simple; DNS hostnames work best.
+There`s a section below on understanding the configuration files that make up a machine.
+Machines are just a collection of packages, their configurations and any machine specific files.
+For example, the salted, hashed root password is stored in the file `machines/example/package-configurations/libertine_filesystem_root_password.config`.

+## Why?

+I like the idea of having one system, doing one thing well, that can be stored entirely in source control.
+That rebuilds as the same system every time from minimal dependencies.
+And that has zero administration.
+I want a system I control which version goes where.
+So that means no package manager arbitarily ----ing things up (eg when homebrew`s switch of llvm version from 3.8 to 3.9 wasted me a day).
+Instead our `packages` are just folders in git, with submodules for the upstream sources.

+I want a system I can just boot and use from RAM via PXE or QEMU / KVM.
+So I can deploy a large cluster, and upgrade machines by just rebooting or by using `kexec`.
+Reboot to upgrade means I don`t have to think whether that CVE fix to glibc means I have to restart all services or just those services and in what order.
+If the Linux install is small and simple, this will actually be quicker - and it won`t need an admin logging onto boxes.
+That means having a kernel with a builtin initramfs and command line, so there are no external dependencies.

+I want a system where I can patch a critical component - say the shell - by just a fork in git.
+That means avoiding release tarballs, and taking charge of the GNU `Build System` auto-guff.
+Making sure a bug in automake doesn`t make a CVE in my OS.
+It means being able to rebuild the entire OS, and self-bootstrap, from almost nothing.
+Right now, Libertine Linux works with just a C/C++ system compiler (with associated binutils) and BusyBox.
+It doesn`t even need make, perl or `auto-shaft` (automake, autoconf, etc) installed.
+It builds its own toolchain from scratch (including core utils), and so captures all those subtle inputs that the build environment can influence in the output.

+I also like simple DevOps, and the ability to make the OS and the software I deploy one and the same.
+The idea of taking an OS that really is effective for the desktop, and using it for a server, is not sensible; the recent debacle of systemd shows us how confusing that can become.
+Instead, the right place to look for low maintainance, secure systems is the embedded space and the supercomputing space.
+Many of the design decisions in Libertine Linux are from my experience of building internet-scale, large deployment clusters and high performance, reliable and robust software over the last twenty years.

+Lastly, though, the development of Libertine Linux debunks the mantra that the bazaar is better than the cathedral; it`s not.
+The lack of coherent end-to-end thinking (from computer scientist with a clever algo, to system administrator patching security holes, via kernel and system and application software developers) is why we have complex, brittle and insecure systems today.
+Too few of us have enough experience or interest to see from one end to the other.
+And none have the time or finances to count.
+Too few place value on what they perceive as the little things - consistency, organization and communication - and instead retreat into jargon and flame wars.
+Until superb programming is equated more with fine art and the best examples of literature, and not historic and strange practices, security and integrity will suffer.
+I am as guilty as most; just look at some of my descriptions below!

 ## Key Features